MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 Python project. _Knowing the Sky_ includes a Conda environment file -- a specification for a Conda environment that can run all its content.
-To create that environment, run `cd knowing-the-sky` to move into the repository folder, then run `mamba env create -f environment.yml`.
+To create that environment, run `cd knowing-the-sky` to move into the repository folder, then run `conda env create -f environment.yml`.
 This means 'create a new Conda environment based on the specification in the environment.yml file.'
-Say yes at any prompts and wait for `mamba` to download and organize the packages.
+Say yes at any prompts and wait for `conda` to download and organize the packages.

-After `mamba` finishes, you can then activate the environment by running `mamba activate knowing-the-sky`.
+After `conda` finishes, you can then activate the environment by running `conda activate knowing-the-sky`.
 When you run that command, the `(base)` in front of your prompt will change to `(knowing-the-sky)`.
 When an environment is active, shell commands you run will execute the versions of the software installed in that environment. **IMPORTANT:** you should always have the